cdyson37/rebind/README.md

 Rebind
 ======

 Rebind is a C++ library for manipulating containers of types, rather like `boost::mpl`.
+It requires C++11 support.
 Unlike traditional meta-programming libraries, it aims to be agnostic about type containers.
 Rather than have an equivalent of `boost::mpl::vector`, it instead allows any template to act as a container of zero or more types.
 It aims to be template container agnostic in the same way that the STL is value container agnostic.

 In rebind, you can store types in any class you want e.g. `std::tuple` or an empty struct: